bezmoradi/tutorials/go/scope.md

 }
 ```

 When we have a variable with the same name as in the package scope, it's called **Variable Shadowing**.
 As shown above, we have defined two variables with identical names but different scopes; meaning the `name` variable which is defined at the package-level scope is both accessible in functions within that package and all other files that belong to the `main` package.
-In the above program, the `fmt.Println` function first checks the function scope for a variable called `name`; if found, it would use it otherwise if would look for it at the package scope.
+In the above program, the `fmt.Println` function first checks the function scope for a variable called `name`; if found, it would use it otherwise it would look for it at the package scope.
 Let's change the `main` function as follows:

 ```go
 package main